wikimedia/pywikibot/ROADMAP.rst

   **Note: This is the last release supporting Python 2 and Python 3.4**

+* Wait in BaseBot.exit() until asynchronous saving pages are completed
+* Solve IndexError when showing an empty diff with a non-zero context (T252724)
 * linktrails were added or updated for a lot of sites
 * Resolve namespaces with underlines (T252940)
 * Fix getversion_svn for Python 3.6+ (T253617, T132292)